- What is Kushiyaki?

 - My Kushiyaki Restaurant Recommendations

-Kushiyaki… So many foreigners know of yakitori, and so many make the mistake that everything skewered and grilled is called yakitori.
+So many foreigners know of yakitori, and so many make the innocent mistake believing everything skewered and grilled is called yakitori.

 Which is fine, but it turns out it isn’t actually true.